What is a Kanban Board? 15 Kanban Board Examples

 The key to a successful Kanban workflow is a constant improvement.
 You can make your process better by visualizing the work steps to help you action the visible bottlenecks.

-The best way to visualize tasks organization and oversee a project’s development faster is to apply a convenient Kanban board with handy Kanban cards.
 In order to better understand the benefits and examples of such boards and cards, let’s first recall a little what Kanban is.

 What Is Kanban?
 Brief Introduction